 Member Since 2015

 Ismael is the Executive Chairman of FE International, the market leader in the sale of SaaS, E-commerce and Content businesses.
 Over the past decade Wrixen has overseen 1000+ successful acquisitions totaling more than half a billion dollars in value.
 Wrixen was also a (NACVA) 2018 40 Under 40 Award winner.
 Wrixen’s previous background was in large-cap M&A investment banking, where he executed several high-profile public deals, namely in the technology sector.
 FE International is an award-winning global M&A advisor of SaaS, e-commerce and content businesses.
 It has completed acquisitions for thousands of founders, owners and acquirers, and is the preeminent valuation thought leader in the industry.
 Its team includes experts in exit planning, valuation, accounting, legal and more.
 Founded in 2010, FE is known for its extensive network of pre-qualified international investors.
 With headquarters in New York and regional offices in Miami, San Francisco and London, FE is an international company serving clients worldwide.
-It was named one of The Americas’ Fastest Growing Companies in 2021 and 2020 by The Financial Times and is also a two-time U.S. Inc. 5000 company.
+It was named one of The Americas’ Fastest Growing Companies in 2021 and 2020 by The Financial Times and is also a three-time U.S. Inc. 5000 company.